 Notes to Affirmative Action

-1. Preferences for women don't figure into the current controversy because women have no trouble competing for college admissions.
+1. Preferences for women don’t figure into the current controversy because women have no trouble competing for college admissions.
 2016 figures show women constituting 54 percent of college students and 58 percent of graduate and professional school students.
 Data from 2017 show women making up 49 percent of first year law school students and 50.7 percent of medical school enrollees.
 See

 The story is quite different for African-Americans and Hispanics.